 - Heat Treatment: Specific heat treatments, such as annealing or quenching, can modify the crystal structure of stainless steel and affect its magnetic properties.
 Annealing can restore non-magnetic behavior while quenching may induce martensitic transformation and increase magnetism.

 Why does the magnetic property of stainless steel matter?

-The magnetic capabilities of stainless steel material are always inferior to the conventional magnetic material.
-Hence, Stainless steels are usually not used based on their magnetic behaviour.
+The magnetic capabilities of stainless steel material are always inferior to conventional magnetic material.
+Hence, Stainless steels are usually not used based on their magnetic behavior.
 However, the magnetic or nonmagnetic capabilities can sometimes influence the fabrication and use of these alloys.
 Also, in magnetic materials electric current behaves differently.